jay-khandelwal/cjson/README.md

   // JSON object
   json_object_add(json_data, "\"hobbies\"", hobbies_array);

-  // add a new key-value pair with JSON boolean as its value to the top-level
+  // add a new key-value pair with JSON number as its value to the top-level
   // JSON object
   json_object_add(json_data, "\"birthYear\"", json_new_number(1985));